apache/iceberg/format/view-spec.md

 ## Goals

 * A common metadata format for view metadata, similar to how Iceberg supports a common table format for tables.
-* The view metadata format specification
-  * Includes storage format as well as APIs to write/read the metadata.
-  * Supports versioning of views to track how a view evolved over time.

 ## Overview